UbhiTS/QuestionsToAsk/README.md

 * What is your relationship with the hiring manager and what can you tell me about him/her?
 * What is the interview process and what types of questions should I expect?

-## Your Peer
-* What do the day-to-day responsibilities of the role look like?
-* How is the work-life balance.
-Is the work culture aggressive?
-Long hours?
-* Assuming COVID situation is gone, is traveling required?
-* How is the energy?
-What do you do for fun ?
-* Knowing my background, what do you think I need to focus on to succeed?
-* What resources are available at your disposal to help you succeed in the role?
-* What's the difference between customer A vs B (or any other customer)?

 ## The Hiring Manager
 * Who will I be working closely with?
 * How do you fit a person to a specific job/duty/customer.
 What specific qualities do you like to see?